 The Trustee may resign by executing an instrument in writing and filing the same with the Sponsor, and mailing a copy of a notice of resignation to all Unitholders.
 In such an event, the Sponsor is obligated to appoint a successor Trustee as soon as possible.
-In addition, if the Trustee becomes incapable of acting or becomes bankrupt or its affairs are taken over by public authorities, the Sponsor may remove the Trustee and appoint a successor as provided in the Trust Agreement.
+In addition, the Sponsor may remove the Trustee and appoint a successor for any reason as provided in the Trust Agreement.
 Notice of such removal and appointment shall be mailed to each Unitholder by the Sponsor.
-If upon resignation of the Trustee no successor has been appointed and has accepted the appointment within thirty days after notification, the retiring Trustee may apply to a court of competent jurisdiction for the appointment of a successor Trustee accepts its appointment as such or when a court of competent jurisdiction appoints a successor Trustee.
+If upon resignation of the Trustee no successor has been appointed and has accepted the appointment within thirty days after notification, the retiring Trustee may apply to a court of competent jurisdiction for the appointment of a successor.
+The resignation or removal of the Trustee becomes effective only when the successor Trustee accepts its appointment as such or when a court of competent jurisdiction appoints a successor Trustee.
 Upon execution of a written acceptance of such appointment by such successor Trustee, all the rights, powers, duties and obligations of the original Trustee shall vest in the successor.